 Google Drive offers comparable security features, though it uses 256-bit AES encryption with files in transit and 128-bit AES encryption when at rest.
 It also supports two-factor authentication and Cloud Identity features for businesses.
 Drive meets standards like ISO 27017, PCI DSS, FedRAM, FISC Compliance, and more.
 You can check the full list here.

-Dropbox, meanwhile, also meets multiple security and privacy standards, but is a bit more on top of EU/U.S. certifications and data hosting in Europe.
+Meanwhile, Dropbox also meets multiple security and privacy standards but is a bit more on top of EU/U.S. certifications and data hosting in Europe.
 They are also a bit more outspoken about fighting overly broad government data requests, although they can’t guarantee that any particular request won’t be honored.

 Overall, Google Drive has a very slight lead here due to its openness and the clarity about the number of certifications it meets, both domestically and internationally.
 Dropbox has its own data specialties, however, especially for businesses operating in Europe.
 Work closely with support to find out more information from either service.